TheArqsz/BurpSuite-Just-Header-Injector/README.md

-# Burp Suite Just Header Extension
+# Burp Suite Extension - Just Header Injector

 A Burp Suite extension that allows you to automatically inject custom HTTP headers into all outgoing requests.

 ---

-*Have you ever wanted to configure custom headers in one place and have them automatically work for every request leaving Burp?*
+*Have you ever wanted to just configure custom headers in one place and have them automatically work for every request leaving Burp?*

 This extension solves that problem.
-Whether you need to add an `Authorization` token, a custom `X-Bug-Bounty` ID or specific environment headers, you can define them once and let the extension handle the injection.
+Whether you need to add an `Authorization` token, a custom `X-Bug-Bounty` ID or specific environment headers, you can define them once and let the extension handle the injection **and nothing else**.

 ## Features